Monday, November 27, 2023

 4. Neglect of Relationships: Meaningful relationships may take a back seat, as the focus on individual pursuits overshadows the importance of nurturing connections with loved ones.

-5. Fear of Aging and Mortality: Youth and vitality are prized, and aging is often feared.
+5. Fear of Aging and Mortality: Youth and vitality are prized, and aging is often ignored.
 The concept of mortality may be pushed to the periphery of one’s consciousness.

 3. Life After the Internalization of Mortality